FENDI SS19 campaign soundtracked by Lafawndah – Substancia.

 Japanese ballet dancer Nozomi Iijima performs a self-choreographed video directed by Lola Partel Oliva, inspired by the paradoxes of Chanel’s latest fragrance campaign for Nº5 L’Eau.
 Equal parts surreal and spectacular, the film features Nozomi dancing the paradoxes of her own life and art through the streets of Tokyo and beyond.

-Danced and choreographed by Nozomi Iijima
+- Danced and choreographed by Nozomi Iijima

-Written and directed by Lola Partel Oliva
+- Written and directed by Lola Partel Oliva

-Music by Lafawndah & BRRR
+- Music by Lafawndah & BRRR with Aaron David Ross

-Additional music by Aaron David Ross
+Original Score by Aaron David Ross

 Audio and video samples available upon request